aurelia/testing/doc/article/en-US/testing-components.md

 npm install aurelia-testing
 ```

 Once you've got the library installed, you can use it in a unit test.
-In the examples we are using Jasmine, but any testing framework can be used.
+In the following examples we will be using Jasmine, but any testing framework would work.

 ## [Testing a Custom Elements](aurelia-doc://section/3/version/1.0.0)

-Given you want to test following Custom Element
+Let's start with a simple custom element that we want to test:

 ```html
 <template>